PhilipVigus/CV/README.md

 **Unable to work due to ill health** (November 2012 – April 2016)

 **OCN London**

 *Quality Reviewer* (October 2009 – October 2012)

 - Managing a caseload of 150+ centres across London
-- Developing relationships with clients in order to grow their business and improve the quality of their provision
+- Developing relationships with clients in order to grow their businesses and improve the quality of their provision
 - Writing detailed reports, ensuring accuracy and readability
 - Handling complex queries in person and over the telephone
-- Delivering training sessions to clients and internal colleagues
+- Delivering training sessions to clients and colleagues

 *Senior Administration Officer* (April 2007 – September 2009)